cdueltgen/bg-test/README.md

 #### Step 5: Set up Redis

-I used this doc to get Redis up and running on my computer: http://jasdeep.ca/2012/05/installing-redis-on-mac-os-x/.
-Because I'm not a huge fan of homebrew or macports.
+I used this doc to get Redis up and running on my computer: http://jasdeep.ca/2012/05/installing-redis-on-mac-os-x/ because I'm not a huge fan of homebrew or macports.
 I want everything on my computer to be there for a reason and I want to know what installed where.